Discover top website trends and insights for 2025

 Source: Adobe fonts

 Playfair Display is a serif font with elegant, decorative serifs.
+It's perfect for editorial layouts or branding that needs an elegant flourish, and it's commonly used in fashion magazines and stylish landing pages to convey a luxury feel.
 While some might shy away from this font because of how many websites use it, Playfair Display is a great option for organizations whose brand identity offers a timeless, upscale experience.
 Plus, Playfair’s more ornate style doesn’t sacrifice readability, making it ideal for any organization looking to reinforce their brand identity while providing a clear and legible website.

 Unleash your creativity on the web